TheLastProject/SimplePresenter/README.txt

 = How can I best display these screens? =

-There are many ways to go about it, but personally, we've had good experiences with [FullPageOS](https://github.com/guysoft/FullPageOS) on a Raspberry Pi.
-Just put the correct screen URL provided in `/boot/fullpageos.txt`.
+There are many ways to go about it, but personally, we recommend [minimalKioskOS](https://github.com/TheLastProject/minimalKioskOS) on a Raspberry Pi.
+Just put the correct screen URL provided in `/boot/url.txt`.

 == Screenshots ==